blabla1337/skf-flask/skf/markdown/code_examples/django/39-code_example--XML_injection_prevention--.md

 	the same principle's apply to both functions.
 	"""

-		# Read from a XML file
+		//Read from a XML file
 		x = etree.parse("test.xml")

 		for element in x.iter("name"):
-   	 		#This example is vulnerable to XSS
+   	 		//This example is vulnerable to XSS print element.text
-   	 		print element.text

-   	 		#This example is escaped
+   	 		//This example is escaped
    	 		print escape(element.text)

 	"""